JulianBirch/cljs-ajax/README.md

 ## Breaking Changes Since 0.2

 * The default response format is now transit.
+* The default request format is now transit.
+* Format detection is now "opt in" with `ajax-request`.
+See [formats.md](formats.md).
+It remains the default with `GET` and `POST`.
+This means that code using `ajax-request` will be smaller with advanced optimizations.
 * `ajax-request` now has `:format` and `:response-format` parameters, same as `POST`
 * The functions that returned merged request/response formats have been removed.